14th National Assembly of Serbia: Timeline

+2024

-The fourteenth convocation started its constitutive session on 6 February 2024, at which the mandates of the elected members of the National Assembly were confirmed.
-It continued on 18 March and lasted until 20 March.
-During the constitutive session, the president of the National Assembly, vice-presidents of the National Assembly, general secretary of the National Assembly, and members of working bodies of the National Assembly were elected.
-Members of permanent parliamentary delegations in international institutions were also elected.
+The constitutive session began on 6 February 2024, when the mandates of the elected members were confirmed.
+It resumed on 18 March and ended on 20 March.
+During the session, the president, vice-presidents and general secretary of the National Assembly, the members of its working bodies, and the members of its permanent delegations to international institutions were elected.

-After Miloš Vučević was given the mandate to form a government by Aleksandar Vučić, the president of Serbia, the National Assembly elected him and his cabinet at a special session on 2 May.
-The first extraordinary session of the fourteenth convocation began on 23 July.
-The agenda of the session had 60 points.
+After Aleksandar Vučić, the president of Serbia, gave Miloš Vučević the mandate to form a government, the National Assembly elected Vučević and his cabinet at a special session on 2 May 2024.
+The first extraordinary session began on 23 July, with 60 items on its agenda.
 During the session, Brnabić issued a warning to Aleksandar Jovanović Ćuta.

-The second extraordinary session began on 23 September and ended on 30 September.
-During the first session of the second regular session, Brnabić and SNS MP Nebojša Bakarec used profanity against opposition members; Bakarec called Zdravko Ponoš an "Ustaša garbage" (đubre jedno ustaško).
-Kovács, who presided over the session that day, declined to censure Bakarec.
-The official transcript from the session redacted Bakarec's profanity.
+The second extraordinary session was held from 23 to 30 September 2024.
+In October 2024, during the debate on a proposed ban on lithium mining at the first sitting of the autumn regular session, Brnabić and SNS MP Nebojša Bakarec used profanity against opposition members; Bakarec called Zdravko Ponoš "Ustaša garbage" (đubre jedno ustaško).
+Kovács, who was presiding that day, declined to censure Bakarec, and his remark was left out of the official transcript.

+2025

-A session on 4 March 2025 was interrupted, and 3 MPs were injured, as opposition members threw flares in protest at a delay in the resignation of the Cabinet of Miloš Vučević.
+A session on 4 March 2025 was interrupted when opposition MPs threw flares and smoke bombs in protest at the delay in confirming the resignation of the Cabinet of Miloš Vučević; three MPs were injured.
 On 16 April 2025, the National Assembly elected the cabinet of Đuro Macut.

+2026

+In May 2026, the National Assembly adopted amendments to several electoral laws, dubbed "Petrašinović's laws" after SNS MP Miroslav Petrašinović.
+The government said they implemented more than 70% of the recommendations of the Office for Democratic Institutions and Human Rights (ODIHR), while the opposition and non-governmental organisations argued that key recommendations remained unaddressed.

+On 7 September 2026, the government submitted a proposal to dissolve the National Assembly.
+Vučić signed the decree on 9 September, calling a parliamentary election for 25 October 2026.

 Legislation

-The law on local elections was amended on 23 April 2024 under an urgent procedure.
-165 voted in favour, while 26 voted against.
-The law on the unified electoral roll was also amended, with 153 votes in favour, on 10 May.
+The law on local elections was amended under an urgent procedure on 23 April 2024, with 165 votes in favour and 26 against.
+The law on the unified voter roll was amended on 10 May 2024, with 153 votes in favour.